Blending Fun With Function: Working as a Pediatric Physical Therapist

 and developmental delays in addition to being a highly skilled physical therapy practitioner

-with endless amounts of patience, compassion, and creativity,” says Dr. Smith.
+with endless amounts of patience, compassion, and creativity,” said Smith.

 What do pediatric physical therapists do?